selvinortiz/craft.patrol/README.md

 3. Patrol will go **off duty** if **devMode** is turned on regardless of its settings
 4. Settings are exported in `JSON` format

-### Private Beta
+### Beta Testers
-If you have agreed to help out by testing out Patrol and have been given access to this repo, you will be among the first to get the production ready version.
+Thank you so much for helping me out with Patrol, you will be among the first to get the production ready version.

-Please keep the following in mind as you help me out with beta testing...
+Please keep the following in mind as you test Patrol...

-1. Download the latest (packaged) release rather than cloning the repo
+1. Download the latest release (zip/tar) rather than cloning the repo
 2. Do not distribute the source code without approval from yours truly
 3. Report all bugs and/or questionable features directly to me or by creating an issue within this repo
 4. Get in touch with me via twitter [@selvinortiz](http://twitter.com/selvinortiz) or via email selvin@selvin.co